Depth-Weighted Detection of Behaviours of Risk in People with Dementia using Cameras: Related Work

 \textbf{Reducing False Positives:} A VAD method can land into usability issues in the presence of increased false positives.
 Therefore, it is important to assess the rate of false positives (or false alarms) in these applications.
 We briefly review existing methods that handle false positives for VAD scenarios.
 Doshi and Yilmaz \cite{doshi2021online} proposed an online VAD method and a procedure for selecting an operating threshold that satisfied a desired false alarm rate.
 The framework was composed of deep learning-based feature extraction from video frames and a statistical sequential anomaly detection algorithm.
 Zhou et al. \cite{zhou2022vision} proposed an anomaly trajectory detection framework for online traffic incident alerts on freeways.
-It used an adversarial loss to enable the autoencoder to learn a better normal trajectory pattern that is beneficial for reducing false alerts, while an abnormal trajectory discriminator was established and trained to detect small mean shifts and filter out instantaneous false alerts.
+It used an adversarial loss to enable the autoencoder to learn a better normal trajectory pattern that is beneficial for reducing false alerts.
 Mozaffari et al. \cite{mozaffari2023self} proposed an online and multivariate anomaly detection method that was suitable for the timely and accurate detection of anomalies.
 They analyzed an asymptotic false alarm rate and provided a procedure for selecting a threshold to satisfy a desired false alarm rate.
-Singh et al. \cite{singh2024cvad} aimed to address the challenge of a high false alarm rate resulting from the trade-off between learning to reconstruct and distinguish anomalies.
-They proposed a constrained generative adversarial network where white gaussian noise was added to the input to boost the robustness of the model.
+Singh et al. \cite{singh2024cvad} proposed a constrained generative adversarial network where white gaussian noise was added to the input to boost the robustness of the model.

 The existing methods tried to reduce false positives by leveraging algorithmic designs or choosing the threshold depending on a desired false positive rate.
-However, as described in Section \ref{sec_introduction}, the obstruction caused depending on the distance of objects/people from the camera can be a determinant factor in the increased false positives in VAD tasks.
+However, as described in Section \ref{sec_introduction}, the sensitivity to the distance of objects/people from the camera can be a determining factor in the increased false positives in VAD tasks, especially for scenes with large variations in depth, such as corridors or hallways.
 Hence, we utilize the depth of pixels to handle this issue and enforce equivalent importance to events happening far and close to the camera, thus reducing the false positives.